Apple Cider Vinegar and Diabetes

 - Choose raw, unfiltered, organic.
 Compared to conventional vinegar, this kind has a lot more microbes in it.
 So why not give yourself the extra digestive benefit?

 - Add lemon or ginger to improve the flavor.
 I like adding a few teaspoons of lemon juice or some ginger to my vinegar drink.
+Ginger does not break a fast.
 This spices it up and makes it taste good.

 - Try pills if you don't want to drink it.
 You can find it in tablet form, which you can just swallow down if you don't want to drink the liquid form.
 This can be a convenient alternative.